-When a competitor is stopped in training by the yellow flag, he has the right to re-start from the point where he has been stopped.
+When competitors are stopped in training by the yellow flag, they have the right to re-start from the point where they have been stopped.

-At the request of the competitor, a Jury member may allow him a re-run if this is possible from the point of view of the organisation and any delay resulting there from.
-If a re-run is approved it is the responsibility of the competitor to present himself to the start referee before the last competitor has started, otherwise this approval will be withdrawn.
+At the request of the stopped competitors, a Jury member may allow them a re-run if this is possible from the point of view of the organisation and any delay resulting there from.
+If a re-run is approved it is the responsibility of the competitors to present themselves to the start referee before the last competitor has started, otherwise this approval will be withdrawn.